-This Bang Bang Tofu features crispy baked tofu drizzled in a creamy sweet chili sauce.
-Whether served as an appetizer, party food, or over rice as a main course, it's guaranteed to be a crowd-pleaser!
+This Bang Bang Tofu features crispy baked tofu drizzled with a creamy sweet chili sauce.
+It's perfect as an appetizer or served over rice for an easy main dish.

 Jump to: